1jc/IT115-final-project/CONTRIBUTING.md

-# IT115 Group1 Project Contibuting rules
+# IT115 Final Project

 ## Contributing

 Any contributions are greatly appreciated.
 Please feel free to add any features or fixes you like.
 We will review the PR and be happy to add your work to this project.

-   - Fork the Project
+   - Create local repository
-   - Create your Feature Branch (git checkout -b feature/NewFeature)
+   - Create Feature Branch (git checkout -b feature/NewFeature)
    - Commit your Changes (git commit -m 'Add some NewFeature')
    - Push to the Branch (git push origin feature/NewFeature)
    - Open a Pull Request